 1. Unverified Requests "from HR"

-During tax season, it may seem completely normal for your HR manager or finance department to make requests for personally identifiable information (PII), such as W-2 forms or other tax documents, so they can meet filing deadlines.
-However, it could also be hackers masquerading as someone you trust in order to secure your highly sensitive information.
+During tax season, it may seem completely normal for your HR manager or finance department to make requests for personally identifiable information (PII) related to your W-2 forms or other tax documents, so they can meet filing deadlines.
+However, be wary of hackers masquerading as someone you trust in order to secure your highly sensitive information.

 Net Friends Pro-Tip: